Holiday Director Insight

-It’s somewhere she always dreamed of visiting as a child, and even though she has seen that dream come true many times, tour manager Sharron Henry still can’t get enough of China.
+It’s somewhere she always dreamed of visiting as a child, and even though she has seen that dream come true many times, Holiday Director Sharron Henry still can’t get enough of China.

 Throughout all the years I’ve worked for Just You the excitement has not dwindled.
 It has grown.
 I can say the same about China.
 I have been escorting tours to China for several years now and it was just as exciting on my last trip as it was on my very first.
 I love the pace.

 The pace of the country is reflected in the pace of the tour.
 From the high-speed Bullet Train rides to fast internal flights, we see so many iconic sights and visit the most astonishing places.
 One minute you are standing in the famous Tiananmen Square, the next you’re standing on the Great Wall of China, then you are gazing in awe at the Terracotta Army.

 We then find ourselves staring in wonder at baby pandas, before setting sail on the Huangpu River in Shanghai.
 One glance and you’re admiring the old architecture of The Bund, and the next, you are looking high up into the sky at the newly built towers that are breaking world records!